cypress-io/cypress-documentation/source/guides/component-testing/introduction.md

 containerClass: component-testing
 ---

-⚠️ The Cypress Component Testing library is in still in **Alpha**.
+⚠️ The Cypress Component Testing library is still in **Alpha**.
 We are rapidly developing and expect that the API may undergo breaking changes.
 Contribute to its development by submitting feature requests or issues [here](https://github.com/cypress-io/cypress/).

 # What is Cypress Component Testing?